Allium amethystinum: Description

 Allium amethystinum has a single bulb.
 Leaves are tubular, withering before flowering time.
+Up to the time of flowering the flower stem is bent, straightening only just before blooming.
 Flowers are reddish-purple, the tepals barely opening at flowering time, remaining wrapped around the ovary and filaments so that only the anthers and stigma are exposed.
+Plants grow to 90–120 cm (3–4 ft) in height.